Oziomajnr/Ozioma-Personal-Website/blog/_posts/2026-03-17-property-based-testing-in-vibe-coding-era.markdown

 ## The bottom-up vibe coding workflow

-Integrating **property based testing** in my vibe coding workflow has helped me ship code with more confidence that it is not breaking my system.
-I have [integrated this pattern](https://github.com/Oziomajnr/PgnToGif/blob/main/chesscore/src/test/kotlin/com/chunkymonkey/chesscore/ChessCorePropertyTest.kt) in other of my applications like the [Chess to GIF generator](https://play.google.com/store/apps/details?id=com.chunkymonkey.imagetogifconverter)
+Integrating **property-based testing** in my vibe coding workflow has helped me ship code with more confidence that it is not breaking my system.
+I have [integrated this pattern](https://github.com/Oziomajnr/PgnToGif/blob/main/chesscore/src/test/kotlin/com/chunkymonkey/chesscore/ChessCorePropertyTest.kt) in my other applications, like the [Chess to GIF generator](https://play.google.com/store/apps/details?id=com.chunkymonkey.imagetogifconverter).

 ```mermaid
 flowchart TD